tamos/nice_things/README.md

  * django-leaflet: https://django-leaflet.readthedocs.io

  * record_linkage: http://recordlinkage.readthedocs.io

+ See requirements.txt for a full list of modules.

  # All API keys are provided in the Gitlab repository (tylera).
 The main APIs used are: